desmond3th/commclassroom/README.md

 - Kunal Kushwaha says that this community is amazing.
 - More power to kunal. love the work which your are doing for the community.
-- Anirudh Sharma finds the Community Classroom initiative really great!f- Desmond Miles finds the commClassroom very helpful
+- Desmond Miles finds this classroom very helpful